TaylorMonacelli/openunison.github.io/docs/deployauth.md

 **Setup the helm repo with the charts:**

+Add OpenUnison's Helm repos to your system.
+We host these repos on our own services behind our certificate.

 ```
 helm repo add tremolo-betas https://nexus.tremolo.io/repository/helm-betas/
 helm repo update
 ```

 **Install the operator**

+Next, install the operator.
+The operator is responsble for generating OpenUnison's configuration and consolidating certificates and keys into a central keystore used by OpenUnison.
+You can [customize the operator's chart](../documentation/operator) for your environment, but most deployments can use the defaults.

 ```
 helm install openunison tremolo-betas/openunison-operator --namespace openunison